 To avoid slandering a country possibly undeservedly, we are going to stay silent on this one.
 We do have a least favourite though!
 Ask us about it the next time we meet. ;-)

-If you have other questions about long-term world travel, don’t hesitate to ask.
+If you have other questions about being a nomad, don’t hesitate to ask.
 After four years on the road, we have tackled so much and are happy to share what we know!